yoruboku/Conwatch/README.md

+![Conwatch](icon.png)
 # Conwatch

-![Conwatch](icon.png)
+---
-Conwatch is an open-source browser extension that creates a universal **“continue watching”** list for video content across the web.

-It automatically detects what you're watching, saves your progress, and lets you resume from any point through a smooth side panel UI.
+Conwatch is an open-source browser extension that creates a universal **“continue watching”** list for video content across the web, It automatically detects what you're watching, saves your progress, and lets you resume from any point through a smooth side panel UI.

 Conwatch works on Chrome, Firefox, Opera, and Zen Browser.